 Created with acclaimed choreographer, Bridget Breiner, Death and the Painter received the 2015 Faust Award — Germany’s highest theater prize, and returns to Musiktheater im Revier in Gelsenkirchen, Germany in the 2017/2018 season.

-DiBucci’s music-theater work, Basetrack Live, was hailed by the New York Times as “one of the top ten theatrical events of 2014” and was performed in over 23 cities across America.
-In September 2016 Basetrack Live begins its second national tour.
+DiBucci’s music-theater work, Basetrack Live, was hailed by the New York Times as “one of the top ten theatrical events of 2014.”
+It was presented at the Next Wave Festival at BAM and has been performed in over 35 cities across America.
+In January 2018 Basetrack Live begins its third national tour.

 Also, currently on tour is, On the Nature of Things, featuring Pilobolus Dance Theater with original music by DiBucci.
 Her “effectively provocative score” (Wall Street Journal) features mezzo soprano, chamber orchestra and electronics

-DiBucci’s music for stage includes commissions from Kronos Quartet, Lincoln Center Institute, Engarde Arts and Pilobolus, and her music has been performed at Komische Oper in Berlin, Alice Tully Hall and The Harvey Theater at BAM in New York, South Bank Centre in London, Dr. Dantes Aveny in Copenhagen and Teatro Carlos Gomes in Rio de Janeiro.
+DiBucci’s music for stage includes commissions from Kronos Quartet, Lincoln Center Institute, Engarde Arts, Musiktheater im Revier, and Pilobolus, and her music has been performed at Komische Oper in Berlin, Alice Tully Hall and The Harvey Theater at BAM in New York, South Bank Centre in London, The Holland Festival, Dr. Dantes Aveny in Copenhagen and Teatro Carlos Gomes in Rio de Janeiro.